CMPSC403-AlleghenyCollege-Fall2021/community_notes/README.md

-# community_notes
+# Community Notes

-Notes on class topics from the class community
+As a class community, we will use this space to record any notes on class topics that are of importance.